From the Oregon Trail to the Modern Pioneer

 This post is sponsored by Oregon’s Mt.
 Hood Territory but the content and opinions expressed here are my own.

 This year is the 175th commemoration of the Oregon Trail.
 Beginning in Independence, Missouri and ending in Oregon City, Oregon, this trail lead thousands of pioneer’s west, ending in Oregon’s Mount Hood Territory.

 For over 15 years, I’ve lived just 30 minutes south of Oregon City.
-It’s hard to believe that I’ve lived so close to Oregon’s hometown, and knew so little of it’s rich history and amazing community.
+It’s hard to believe that I’ve lived so close to Oregon’s hometown, and knew so little of its rich history and amazing community.
 There is so much to do in the state of Oregon!
 We’ve even been looking into Cascade Mountain Pole Barns ahead of a potential move in the future.
 We’ve always wanted to have a custom home but nothing settled just yet though!

 Oregon’s Mt.
 Hood Territory is filled with history, Oregon City being a great starting point.